qzhang503/proteoQ/README.md

 </div>

-1. To cite this work: (2019) R package proteoQ for Quantitative Proteomics Using Tandem Mass Tags.
+1. To cite this work: (2019) R package proteoQ for Quantitative Proteomics Using Tandem Mass Tags or Label-free Approaches.
     <https://github.com/qzhang503/proteoQ>.

 2. For a specific version, for example 1.2.2.2: